-Búzios beaches (see the next page) and the town center, with its beachfront boulevard - Orla Bardot - and its continuation, Rua das Pedras - condense most of the town's top attractions.
+Búzios beaches and the town center, with its beachfront boulevard - Orla Bardot - and its continuation, Rua das Pedras - is where most of the town's top attractions are.

-Central Búzios has some of the most photographed bronze statues in Brazil, created by Christina Motta (christinamotta.com).
-Brigitte Bardot, sitting on a bench and looking at the sea on Orla Bardot, and the three fishermen at Armação Beach are the best known life-size works by the artist, who also created the statue of president Juscelino Kubitschek in front of Solar do Peixe Vivo Pousada and whimsical works - children, cats on the roof - at nearby Travessa dos Arcos.
+Central Búzios has some of the most photographed bronze statues in Brazil, created by Christina Motta.
+In fact, Brigitte Bardot, sitting on a bench and looking at the sea on Orla Bardot, and the three fishermen at Armação Beach (pictured) are the best known life-size works by the artist.
+Motta also created the statue of president Juscelino Kubitschek in front of Solar do Peixe Vivo Pousada and whimsical works - children, cats on the roof - at the nearby Travessa dos Arcos shopping area.

 Travessa dos Arcos, a shopping gallery, also bears the mark of architect Hélio Pellegrino, a Minas Gerais native who loves Búzios and has designed some of the city's most attractive restaurants, stores, and beach houses.

-A dirt path until it was paved with pé-de-moleque ("street urchin's foot"), the irregular stones which give it its name, Rua das Pedras is lined with boutiques, restaurants, and clubs where you can party late into the night.
-Manoel Turíbio de Farias, the parallel avenue, has several eateries serving from ice cream to international food.
+Rua das Pedras, an central street in Búzios, is lined with boutiques, restaurants, and clubs where visitors can party late into the night.
+Additionally, Manoel Turíbio de Farias, the parallel avenue, has several eateries serving everything from ice cream to international food.

-Central Búzios is also good for specialty shopping such as paper mache art by Ivone R.
+Central Búzios is also good for specialty shopping such as paper mache art.